realworldocaml/book/en/08-imperative-programming.md

 - : unit = ()
 ```

-Note that the upper and lower bounds are inclusive.
-We can also use
+As you can see, the upper and lower bounds are inclusive.
+We can also
-`downto` to iterate in the other direction.
+use `downto` to iterate in the other direction.

 ```ocaml
 # for i = 3 downto 0 do Printf.printf "i = %d\n" i done;;